 While a few college drill units have set the standard through the years for solid drill (Texas A&M Fish Drill Team from College Station, Texas being a leading example), the bulk of quality exhibition drill has been performed at the high school level through the Junior ROTC units.
 The epicenter for exhibition drill excellence for the past several decades has been in the state of Texas and more specifically, in the shadows of the Alamo in San Antonio.
 Led in the 1970 by drill pioneer Jimmy Howard, San Antonio as a city exploded in population growth through the 1990's and this proved to be both a benefit and a negative to the drill superiority this city has maintained to this day.

-In the early 1970's, 1980's and early 1970's, Central Catholic HS in San Antonio performed on a superior level and reined supreme in the Western United States while LaSalle Military Academy from Long Island, New York reigned supreme on the East Coast.
+In the 1950's, 1960's and early 1970's, Central Catholic HS in San Antonio performed on a superior level and reined supreme in the Western United States while LaSalle Military Academy from Long Island, New York reigned supreme on the East Coast across the 1960's through 1980's until they closed.
 Then in the mid 1990's, both Theodore Roosevelt HS under the direction of Colonel Jim Rose, and Winston Churchill HS under the direction Major Greg Mikesell, stormed to the pinnacle of drill excellence with routines and cadet performances that had never been seen.
 The team name "Blackwatch" (W. Churchill, armed) and Lady Rough Riders (T. Roosevelt, unarmed) to this day denote a level of excellence that was and still to this day is in many respects unparalleled.
 Through the 1990's, these were the dominant teams in the entire nation.
 But as the population of the city began to expand, and these two drill pioneers retired from JROTC instruction, new schools were built that carved more and more of the talent pool from these dominant programs.
 What this did was make San Antonio an amazing force in drill, easily hosting 6-8 of the top 30 drill programs in the nation as they built more and more schools.
 John Jay HS, Thomas C. Clark HS, Brandeis HS (all Air Force), along with Ronald Reagan HS, James Madison HS, Douglas MacArthur and the venerable Churchill and Roosevelt all carried home hardware by the truckload at drill competitions, performed in city and event state services for the governor, state senators, and other visiting dignitaries.

 Simultaneous with this happening, across the nation JROTC was vastly expanding into more and more high schools.
 At the urging and sponsorship of Gen. Colin Powell, these JROTC programs were further expanded in the early 1990s to more and more schools.
 At the same time, Sports Network International, host of the largest and finest collection of drill & ceremony teams in the nation, began producing a videotape series entitled, "The Best of Series".
 The VHS tapes featured exhibition drill routines from many of the greatest drill & ceremony units involved in Junior ROTC.
 These videos helped to explode with light speed the spread of drill excellence around the world as teams learned from watching.
 This accelerated the learning curve immensely over the previous method of seeing the same teams you see all the time in your local meets.
 Soon, scores of schools across the country in this newly expanded pool of drill devotees had competition drill & ceremony units and they were competing at higher and higher levels.